TRZLedgerFoundation/kit/examples/README.md

 pnpm install
 ```

-Most examples use a local test Solana validator.
+Most examples use a local test Trezoa validator.
 Install one by running the following command in the root of this monorepo.

 ```shell
 pnpm test:setup